 View Julie's IFS experience here.

-If you are interested in having her provide a workshop for your church or counseling group focusing on the integration of IFS and faith, contact her by email.
+If you are interested in having Julie provide a workshop for your church or counseling group focusing on the integration of IFS and faith, contact her by email.

 Read Dr. Schwartz's article "The Larger Self," his inspiring first-hand account of how he developed and uses the IFS Model and the extraordinary, transformative effect it has on him and his clients.